-Te Wehi Haka are the fresh new look Māori performing arts troupe directed and managed by successful kapa haka leaders, Tāpeta and Annette Wehi.
+Te Wehi Haka is the fresh new look Māori performing arts troupe directed and managed by successful Kapa Haka leaders, Tāpeta and Annette Wehi.

 During the Rugby World Cup in New Zealand in 2011, in the role of Artistic Director, Annette co-created Arohanui – The Greatest Love for the Real New Zealand Festival.

 In 2007, Annette won the University of Auckland’s Mira Szaszy Award for Māori Business Leadership and in 2013 Te Whare Wānanga o Awanuiārangi’s CEO’s award for Innovation and Cultural Leadership.

 “I wanted to take this time to properly connect, the USANA family felt the aroha that’s for sure and that’s exactly what I had hoped for too!
 Some cried, many got emotional and some blown away literally!